t--becker/tech-writer-ide/README.md

 This IDE offers everything a tech writer needs in one place so you can write your docs and make shit go.

 Technical Writer's IDE Features:

 * Markdown Toolbar
 * Markdown Validator
 * Customizable Markdown Previewer
 * Grammar Checker
-* JIRA Task List Integration
+* JIRA | Trello Task List Integration

 ## TODOs